Get My San Diego Zoo & Other Discounts

 Gift Shop

 A few years ago, I put together a segment for NBC San Diego about holiday shopping in Balboa Park because the museum gift shops, like this one, are so neat.
-You’ll find the Alex and Elizabeth Wise Museum Store in the atrium.
+The store is now Gold Leaf, a sister to the South Park boutique, in a 1,700-square-foot space next to the Atrium just inside the north entrance.

 In addition to stuffed animals, the store sells science kits, cool gadgets, and more edutainment.
 It’s a fantastic place for neat birthday and holiday gifts.